-a.
-An LEA is not subject to Sections (4) and (5).
+- a.
+An LEA is not subject to Sections (4) and (5). - b.

-- b.
 An LEA shall comply with the requirements of the "Planning Requirements and Recommendations for K-12 School Reopening," created by the Utah State Board of Education. - 11.
 Gatherings at residences.
 This Order does not apply to a gathering of individuals at a residence for a non-commercial purpose. - 12.
 Religious services.
 This Order does not apply to a religious service.
-Faith-based organizations are strongly encouraged to implement protocols to mitigate the spread of COVID-19.

-13. Effect on other laws.

-- a.
-To the extent that this Order conflicts with a provision of State Public Health Order 2020-11, this Order shall control. - b.
-Nothing in this Order may be construed to prohibit a local health department from issuing a health order that is more stringent than this Order. - 14.
-Severability.
+Faith-based organizations are strongly encouraged to implement protocols to mitigate the spread of COVID-19. - 13.
+Effect on other laws.
+Nothing in this Order may be construed to prohibit a local health department from issuing a health order that is more stringent than this Order.

+14. Severability.
 If a provision of this Order or the application of a provision to any person or circumstance is held invalid, the remainder of this Order shall be given effect without the invalid provision or application.
 The provisions of this Order are severable.

-This Order is effective December 9, 2020, and shall remain in effect through December 17, 2020, unless otherwise modified, amended, rescinded, or superseded.
+This Order is effective December 18, 2020, and shall remain in effect through January 21, 2021, unless otherwise modified, amended, rescinded, or superseded.

-Made at 4:00 p.m. the 8th day of December, 2020.
+Made at 5:30 p.m. the 17th day of December, 2020.